a-sh-dev/hyd_ruby_terminal_app/README.md

 ![Joey - How you doin?](./docs/hyd_joey.gif)

-HYD's log-system feature is basically to record a log of how the user is doing (feeling) when and after using it, so they can track their own mental wellbeing.
+HYD's log-system's feature is to record a log of how the user is doing (feeling) when and after using it, so they can track their own mental wellbeing.
 When needed, HYD also responds to the user by providing mental health advice and helpline as their call to action.

 ### Target Audience